Who is Jürgen Vietor and for what did he receive the Bundesverdienstkreuz?

 Let me go farther back first, to October 13, 1977.
 That day, flight LH 181, the Lufthansa Boeing 737-200 "Landshut" with 91 people on board, several children and five crew members among them, was hijacked by Palestinian Arab terrorists on a trip from Palma de Mallorca to Frankfurt/Main, an event that marked a new level of terrorist brutality and government response.

 The hijacking was the means to the end of freeing eleven Baader-Meinhof/Rote Armee Fraktion (RAF) terrorists from prison.
 Crew and passengers had to fly several sectors to various airports in the Mediterranean and the Middle East under threat of death by guns or explosives.
 Because Yemeni authorities had blocked Aden airport, captain and first officer, facing the fact of being almost out of fuel, managed to land, in a maneuvre of unique aeronautical mastership, the 30 meter long jet safely on a sand strip nearby.
-At Aden it was, that Captain Jürgen Schumann was forced to kneel down in the aisle, in front of his passengers and the crew, and executed.
-After the cold-blooded murder of his captain, the first officer had to fly the 737, which had just undergone a gruelling emergency landing, solo to land safely at Mogadishu, Somalia, an airport, that had before, literally and metaphorically, not been on his, a Boeing 737 pilot's, map.
+At Aden it was, that Captain Jürgen Schumann was forced to kneel down in the aisle, in front of his passengers and crew, and executed.
+After the cold-blooded murder of his captain, the first officer had to fly the 737, which had just undergone a gruelling emergency landing, solo, to land safely at Mogadishu, Somalia, an airport, that had before, literally and metaphorically, not been on his, a Boeing 737 pilot's, map.
 Both men had a military background, Captain Schumann was a former Starfighter pilot, his first officer a former navy pilot.
 At Mogadishu airport, passengers and crew were forced to undergo an ordeal of almost twenty more hours before an elite unit of German federal police, the GSG 9, finally and successfully raided the plane, killing three of the four terrorists and only hurting one of the hostages.
 The heads of the Baader-Meinhof gang at Stammheim prison commited suicide only hours later, Hanns Martin Schleyer, president of the German employers' association who had been held hostage by the RAF for the same purpose, was found the next day.
 He, too, had been mudered -- execution style.

 Lately, more than thirty years after the hijacking of the "Landshut", it transpired that Christian Klar, a leading member of the "second generation" RAF, will be set free early next year after spending 26 years in prison.
 Klar, 56, has shown no remorse whatsoever for the nine murders and 11 attempted murders for which he was convicted.
 In 1985, he was sentenced to five terms of life imprisonment and has served the minimum 26 years required by German law.
 Judges at Stuttgart court declared that he no longer "posed a threat to society", an argument that was used to legally underpin the release of other former Baader-Meinhof gang members before.

 Relatives of the victims said they were shocked and dismayed by the court's decision.
-Joachim Hermann, the Bavarian state's justice minister, pointed out that Klar had refused to identify those who carried out the gang's murders.
-Hermann described the judges' decision as an "incomprehensible abuse of justice ...
+Joachim Herrmann, the Bavarian state's justice minister, pointed out that Klar had refused to identify those who carried out the gang's murders.
+Herrmann described the judges' decision as an "incomprehensible abuse of justice ...
 Christian Klar deserves no sympathy so long as he continues to show none for his victims and their families."
 Not many share his views.

 Among those who made their opposition to the court decision publicly known, was the then first officer of the "Landshut", Jürgen Vietor, who had been awarded the Bundesverdienstkreuz for his bravery during the hijacking.
 "Setting Klar free is an insult to all of the RAF's victims," he wrote in a letter to German head of state, President Horst Köhler.